MartinKostura/Martin-Portfo/README.md

 ![image](https://github.com/MartinKostura/Martin-Portfo/assets/148872082/c513c1e7-a658-4888-b5dc-39a946048a0e)
 ![image](https://github.com/MartinKostura/Martin-Portfo/assets/148872082/b66f3f6c-3d07-4a18-85e6-41e6c3db0c34)
 - I love live music events, so everytime I have a chance to go and combine it with my work I just cannot say no!
-Numbered comments about each featured project as presenter notes or speaking points.